Court grants anticipatory bail to LJP MP Prince Raj in rape case | Law-Order

 - India

-A Delhi court on Saturday granted anticipatory bail to Lok Janshakti Party MP Prince Raj who had sought protection from arrest in a rape case.
+A Delhi court on Saturday granted anticipatory bail to Lok Janshakti Party MP Prince Raj in a rape case.

-Special judge Vikas Dhull granted the relief to the politician on a bond of Rs 1 lakh and one surety of like amount.
+Special judge Vikas Dhull granted the relief to the politician on a bond of Rs one lakh and one surety of like amount, saying there was "unusual delay" in lodging the FIR against Raj by the complainant. ''In the event of arrest of the applicant, investigating officer (IO)/ station house officer of Connaught Place police station is directed to release the accused on his furnishing a personal bond of Rs one lakh with one surety in the like amount," the judge said.

-In the application, Raj's advocate Nitesh Rana had claimed that the alleged victim and her male friend were extorting money and blackmailing his client since 2020.
+In its 25-page order, the court accepted the argument made by senior advocate Vikas Pahwa, counsel for Raj, that the complainant and her male friend were extorting money and blackmailing his client since 2020.

+The judge played an audio recording before the court in which her friend Amar was heard threatening to upload objectionable videos and pictures of the accused on Facebook and noted that the call, according to Raj, was made to his relative.

+The court also noted that the transcripts of another audio recording show the alleged victim had told Amar that whatever happened between her and Raj "was as per mutual understanding and with the consent of each other." ''In another transcript of audio recording filed on record by accused along with bail application, prosecutrix is threatening to make a video viral which she had prepared to put the reputation of accused at stake," the court noted.

 The woman, who claims that she was an LJP worker, has accused Raj of raping her while she was unconscious.